Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in online management

 \subsubsection{Issues associated with image publishing}

-\begin{itemize} \item \textbf{Visual content exposure.} A common concern in publishing an image online is undesirable visual content exposure.
-Users may get in trouble by disclosing sensitive visual contents to undesirable viewers, which may cause social impression suppression and economic losses.
-The issue may be directly yielded from previous indiscreet user actions or system limitations, or led by the unpredictability of viewer's behavior and morality, or a consequence of unanticipated leakage accidents in OSN clouds \cite{icloud_leakage,facebook_leakage}. \begin{quote} \textit{Supposing Alice incautiously shares an embarrassing photo with some close friends without mosaicking her face.
-The sharing process is hacked by malicious attackers, and the photo is released to the public.
-Her boss comes across the photo later and may degrade Alice's occupational impression, even if Alice is an innocent victim.} \end{quote}
+\paragraph{\textbf{Visual content exposure.}} A common risk of online image publishing is the undesirable exposure of visual content.
+Users may get in trouble by disclosing sensitive visual content to unwanted viewers since it may cause a social impression suppression or economic loss.
+The unpredictability of the viewers' actions and morality further exacerbates this risk.

-\item \textbf{Unauthorized machine recognition.} Nowadays, the pervasive use of ML-based recognition systems in OSN services brings increasing risks for user privacy.
-User face photos can be easily collected online and used for unknown face recognition systems.
-Meanwhile, images contain rich semantic knowledge that can convey much implicit information beyond the visual contents.
-Previous studies showed that ML models can reveal implicit attributes such as occupation \cite{Chu:2016:POI:3012406.3009911}, health condition \cite{Hossain2015:CAS}, intimate relationship \cite{Yan:PPI} and sex orientation \cite{Wang:DNN:sex} from personal photos.
-Compared with visual content exposure, implicit attribute disclosure by unauthorized machine recognition is normally associated with high-level image features, making it difficult to prevent by naive visual content processing. \begin{quote} \textit{Supposing Alice publishes a holiday photo of her and Bob to the public.
-An insurance company may infer her health status, marriage and economic condition from the image using ML recognition models and adjust her insurance credits accordingly without informing her.} \end{quote} \end{itemize}
+\paragraph{\textbf{Malicious machine recognition.}} Nowadays, the pervasive machine learning-based recognition systems bring considerable risks to individual privacy.
+Users' face photos can be easily collected online and applied to unknown face recognition systems.
+Meanwhile, the implicit information in images, such as health condition \cite{Hossain2015:CAS} and sex orientation \cite{Wang:DNN:sex}, can be accurately captured by machine learning models.
+These types of implicit information are associated with high-level image features, which is difficult to address with naive visual content processing.